 We play games in Fairfax County and surrounding areas.
-We may also host games at a local High Schools or Middle School like BHS or Gainesville Middle.
+We may also host games at a local High Schools or Middle Schools like BHS or Gainesville Middle.
 Most teams have weekend games and an occasional weeknight game.
 The Travel game schedule is drawn up by the FCYBL scheduler and we have no control over the game schedule.

 Should my child try out for Gainesville Travel?

 This is an individual family decision.
 Travel basketball requires a higher level of skill--of the approximately 2000 kids enrolled in GBA Winter basketball, only about 150 will play in the Travel league.
 Travel basketball is generally restricted to boys and girls in grades 5-8.
-Travel basketball also requires a bigger time commitment from kids and parents since teams practice twice a week for 75-90 minutes each time and play multiple games each week; moreover, games can be held at locations up to 45 minutes driving time (more depending on traffic) from the Gainesville/Haymarket area.
+Travel basketball also requires a bigger time commitment from kids and parents since teams practice twice a week for 75-90 minutes each and play multiple games each week; moreover, games can be held at locations up to 45 minutes driving time (more depending on traffic) from the Gainesville/Haymarket area.
 Unlike Recreation ball, FCYBL has no minimum playing time requirement and the allocation of playing time is up to the coach.
 On the positive side, those kids participating in Travel get more individualized instruction, play on teams where the skill levels are more consistent, and play against stronger competition than in the Recreation program.
 This allows them to develop their skills at a faster pace and be better prepared to play for their high school teams when they reach high school age.

 How are Travel teams selected?

 The individuals who sign up for Travel basketball participate in a series of tryouts held in early October.
-There are two tryout sessions per grade; players must attend at least 1 of these 2 tryout sessions in order to be considered for selection to a team.
+There are two tryout sessions per grade; players must attend at least 1 of these tryout sessions in order to be considered for selection to a team.
 The tryouts consist of a series of skills drills and scrimmages.
 The tryouts are run by an outside volunteer or GBA Board member so that the coaches can focus on evaluating the kids.
-Over the course of the tryout sessions the coaches evaluate each player.
+Over the course of the tryout sessions, the coaches evaluate each player.
 The GBA Board has a representative overseeing both the tryouts and the draft to ensure fairness in the selection process.